whizzer75/whizzer75.github.io/4-connect-user.md

 ![Add a new file](/images/plus_file.png)

-To download a file, simply click the file name in the file list dialogue.
+To download a file, simply click the file name in the file list dialogue and use the pop-up filesystem dialogue to choose where to save the file.

 [ownCloud]: https://owncloud.org/
 [Centos]: https://www.centos.org/